WordpressDev/php-router/README.md

 PHP Router
 ==========

-This is a simple PHP Router with a syntax comparable to Laravel so that you can routes in an intuitive way.
+This is a simple PHP Router with a syntax comparable to Laravel, that allows you to define routes in an intuitive way.
 It supports auto-loading of controller classes from the base directory or a 'controllers' directory.

 *Since this router is based on the Laravel router syntax, some code is reused.*